 Cas works on private and public commissions and is represented in international collections (including the Museum of Art and Design in New York, Arts Council England, The Embroiderer’s Guild UK and the Garden Museum London.
 Examples of projects and other works are featured here (Click highlighted text in each section to see more images).
 She is also represented by the Saatchi on-line gallery.
-To arrange a visit to her studio or for more general enquiries about her work please use the contact form.
+To arrange a visit to her studio or for more general enquiries about her work/prices please use the contact form.

 Places, Spaces, Traces as part of Gypsy Maker 4. is currently touring the UK.
 Valuable mentoring allows me to reflect on my identity and mixed heritage which is leading to new works questioning the relationship we have with the land and each other.
-With migration, changes in our working lives and increasing opportunities to travel, certainties about who we are and our place in the world is in flux .
+With migration and travel alongside recent changes in our working lives, the certainties about who we are and our place in the world is in flux .
 Supported by The Romani Cultural and Arts Company and Arts Council Wales this worked toured 2020-2022

 Textile Landscape:Painting with Cloth